dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 is called *primary expression.*
 This DIP proposes the same mechanism for types, therefore the name *primary types.*

-While the two issues seem unrelated.
+While they seem unrelated,
+solving the asymmetry makes solving [Issue 2753](https://issues.dlang.org/show_bug.cgi?id=2753) *Cannot declare pointer to function returning `ref`* considerably easier.

 Present-day D almost has primary type syntax:
 There is a grammar rule that says: